The 25+ Best Things To Do In Aldeburgh And The Local Area

 1. Go to the beach

-Aldeburgh beach is one of the best beaches in Suffolk and among the best beaches in the UK and is the reason that most people visit Aldeburgh.
+if you’re here on holiday during the summer months, one of the best things to do in Aldeburgh is to visit Aldeburgh beach.
+It is one of the best beaches in Suffolk and among the best beaches in the UK and is the reason that most people visit Aldeburgh.
 It is a shingle beach backed with beautiful and colourful Victorian houses.

 2. Visit the Red House